jon-bown/simpsons/about.md

 ## Episodes & Viewership Through Current Season

 -----------------------------------------------------------------------------------------------------------
-By IMDB, Rotten Tomatoes, Wikipedia
+By IMDB, The Movid Database, Wikipedia

 &gt;Episode info and viewership numbers for all aired episodes of The Simpsons.
 Info includes director, writers, viewership (millions), IMDB rating, episode title, and synopsis.
 Also includes a lookup table of all character names.